Usha Haley

 United States AirForce

-In 2004 Lt Col McClure was selected for a commissioning opportunity with the 161st Intelligence Squadron as an MQ-1 and U-2 Mission Operations Commander.
-Upon squadron mobilization in 2006 Lt Col McClure served two years deployed in garrison providing support to OPERATION ENDURING FREEDOM and OPERATION IRAQI FREEDOM.
-In 2008 Lt Col McClure served six months as the Functional Area Manager for the DCGS weapon system at National Guard Bureau headquarters.
-While there he was responsible for the coordination and staffing of Combatant Command requirements including the initial deployment of ANG personnel supporting MC-12 Project Liberty.
-In 2011 Lt Col McClure deployed as the Senior intelligence Officer supporting AFSOC…to Al Asad AB, Iraq and redeployed to Mazar-e-Sharif AB, Afghanistan.
+Colonel McClure was selected for a commissioning opportunity with the 161st Intelligence Squadron as an MQ-1 and U-2 Mission Operations Commander in 2004.
+Upon squadron mobilization in 2006 Col McClure served two years deployed in garrison providing support to OPERATION ENDURING FREEDOM and OPERATION IRAQI FREEDOM.
+In 2008 Col McClure was selected to serve as the ANG Distributed Common Ground System Functional Area Manager at National Guard Bureau where he was instrumental in the initial deployment of MC-12 Project Liberty.
+Additionally in 2011 Col McClure deployed with the 45th Expeditionary Special Operations Squadron to Iraq and Afghanistan where he served as the Senior Intelligence Officer.

-Prior to this assignment Lt Colonel McClure served as the Ground ISR Branch Chief, National Guard Bureau Headquarters, Andrews AFB, MD where he was responsible for the functional management, resourcing and readiness of over 5,000 intelligence professionals across 90 Wings in 54 states and territories, and while there he was selected to study Grand Strategy at the United States Air Force Air War College, Air University, Maxwell AFB, AL.
+Colonel McClure commanded at the Squadron level with the 184 Intel Support Squadron, where he led a squadron of cyber professionals charged with the sustainment and mission assurance of four separate classified networks.
+Prior to this assignment Colonel McClure served as the Ground ISR Branch Chief, Air National Guard Readiness Center, Andrews AFB, MD where he was responsible for the functional management, resourcing, and readiness of over 5,000 intelligence professionals across 90 Wings in 54 states and territories.
+Col McClure is a 2022 graduate of the Air War College Grand Strategy Program at Maxwell AFB, AL, earning a Special Experience Identifier for Grand Strategist.

 EDUCATION